Are you in bed at the moment, awake and looking for help to fall asleep?

 - Only use your bedroom for sleep and intimacy.
 Relax in another room before bed.

-- The ideal bedroom temperature for sleep is 60 to 70 °F (17 to 21 °C).
+- The ideal bedroom temperature for adults is 60 to 67 degrees Fahrenheit (15 to 19 degrees Celsius).
+Young children and older adults may need warmer though.
 Try to create that temperature with the heating, windows, fan, and appropriate bedding for the season.

 - Make sure the bedroom isn’t stuffy.
 Unless it’s freezing outside, opening a window to let fresh air in can help.